 What is Rose Attar or Rug Gulab Attar?

 Rose Attar or Ruh Gulab Attar is a type of rose essential oil, however the procedure used in its distillation is traditional Deg & Bhapka Method.
 It requires about four tonnes of hand-picked roses to make just 1kg of rose attar.

 Which Distillation Method is Used to Produce Rose Attar?

 The only difference in Rose Attar and Rose Essential Oil is the process used for distillation.
 Attar making is a process that takes place in a traditional manner which is been used by perfumers in kannauj since hundreds of years.

-The actual process begins even before sunrise, when the fresh flowers of the Damask rose are hand-picked by hand from thorny bushes, and they are brought to the distilleries for the rose attar making process that need to take place on same day.
+The actual Rose distillation process begins even before sunrise, when the fresh flowers of the Damask rose are hand-picked by hand from thorny bushes, and they are brought to the distilleries for the rose attar making process that need to take place on same day.

 Once the fresh plugged flowers are brought into distillery, they are tipped into big size copper pots, also known as Degs/Dhegs, with a small amount of cold water.